 If negotiations with the architect’s insurance company are not successful, you may want to file a lawsuit to recover damages.
 In the state of Iowa, these must be filed within a certain time period, which is called the statute of limitations.

 When this timeframe is not followed, you may relinquish your right to file a suit in court for damages.
 Under the statute of repose, you may be able to extend the statute of limitations.
 However, this only applies to certain defects in construction.
 The statute of limitations starts on the date the defect resulted in property damage, injury, or death that causes the disruption of business.

 - Injury to a person – If the defective structure caused bodily harm, you would have two years to file your lawsuit from the date of the incident.

 - Injury to property – If property damage occurred from a building defect, you would have five years from the date of the damage to pursue legal action.

 - Breach of contract – You have ten years to file a lawsuit if your losses result from a breach of a written contract

 - Fraud – There’s a five-year statute of limitations for cases involving fraud.

 Contact Arenson Law Group, PC Today for Help with Your Business Interruption Dispute

 If your business income was affected by an architect’s negligence, you might be entitled to compensation to cover your financial losses.
 The experienced architect and design law attorneys of Arenson Law Group, PC can help you recover damages.
 We are based in Iowa, but we can also practice in Wisconsin or Minnesota.
-Call our team today at (319) 363-8199 to schedule your confidential consultation to discuss your case.
+Call our team today at (319) 363-8199, or reach out to us online to schedule your confidential consultation to discuss your case.